turbot/guardrails-docs/docs/concepts/policies/calculated-faq.md

 On resource discovery or an event, Guardrails will evaluate a calculated policy in the same way as a normal policy.

-## How has the multi-query calc process been optimized in Turbot Guardrails?
+## How has the multi-query calc process been optimized in Guardrails?

 The multi-query calc process in Turbot Guardrails allows you to dynamically compute policy values using multiple data sources within the Turbot CMDB.
 This process involves writing queries that retrieve various pieces of information, which are then used to calculate the final policy value.